gercks/Act-App-Back-End/README.md

 This repository contains the back-end code for an application designed to be used as a sort of social media site for people involved with activism.

-The back end repository can be found here: https://github.com/gercks/Act-App-Front-End
+The front end repository can be found here: https://github.com/gercks/Act-App-Front-End

 The deployed database can be found here: https://evening-oasis-55074.herokuapp.com/events